SiGiL-Cpp/CppCraft/pages/05-processing.md

 Instead, you send your apprentice.
 The poor soul is very obedient and follows all your instructions by the letter, but is somewhat lacking in judgement.
 You give them some scrolls with all the instructions (the *compiled code*), and they scrupulously go through them.
-If the instruction tells to set fire to a black powder keg, they'll do it without a second thought.
+If the instruction tells them to set fire to a black powder keg, they'll do it without a second thought.

 Yet, this apprentice of yours (the *CPU*) is your arms and hands in the laboratory.